Unconventional funeral ideas for you to consider

 If there’s a restriction on music, don’t worry — the memorial or wake following the service is a great time to play the chosen tunes.

-More than 8 in 10 (82.9%) of us do not believe death should be a taboo subject, and most (67.8%) believe that talking about it is important to ensure that our wishes are met, according to the New Zealand Seniors Cost of Death Report.
+More than 8 in 10 (82.9%) of us don't believe death should be a taboo subject, and over a third (67.8%) believe that talking about it is important to ensure that our wishes are met, according to the New Zealand Seniors Cost of Death Report.

 Some of the more conventional song choices include Hallelujah by Leonard Cohen, What a Wonderful World by Louis Armstrong, and even In My Life by The Beatles.

 Another way to personalise your funeral is to have a theme.
 When choosing a theme, consider what you’re really passionate about.
 For example, if you’re an avid reader, go through your favourite books and choose some memorable quotes that can be incorporated into the service through readings or even handed out to guests as they pay their respects.
 The books can also be placed around the room and, depending on numbers, you could even consider giving every mourner a book to take home.
 Every time they read it or pick it up, they’ll think of you.